hgn/hippod/doc/exchange-format.md

 }
 ```

-### Potential Optional Attributes ###
+### Optional Attributes ###

 Optional attributes are not standardized.
 You can add all possible kind of
-attributes.
-The only limitation is that new attributes added later will violate
+optional attributes.
+The only limitation is that if new attributes added later
-the *object issue* immutable guarantee and a new object is created - exactly
+it will violate the *object issue* immutable guarantee and a new object is
-the same behavior as *required attributes*.
+created - exactly the same behavior as for *required attributes*.

 Optional attributes *MUST* start with a underscore in the name to prevent
 further name clashes.